 View Phil's LinkedIn profile.

 Les Flanagan is a highly experienced business leader having spent over 45 years working in the UK third party logistics industry.
 During this time he has successfully lead large scale logistics businesses for a number of large UK 3pls.
 Prior to starting his own logistics consultancy business in 2011 Les held Managing Director roles with Tibbett & Britten Group for 10 years and Wincanton PLC for almost 7 years.
 In both these roles he was responsible for the UK/I Retail divisions and shared user warehousing operations.
 View Les's LinkedIn profile

-Dr Mairi Watson, Strategy and Social Development Director
+Dr Mairi Watson, Non-Executive Director

 Dr Mairi Watson has been Dean of the Faculty of Business and Law at the University of Northampton since 1 August 2016.
 Working at the University since 2012, she held posts as Head of Postgraduate Programmes, Head of Postgraduate and Corporate Programmes and Deputy Dean in the former Northampton Business School.
 Prior to this she was Head of Corporate Programmes in the Business School at De Montfort University and a Principal Lecturer in Organisational Behaviour and Human Resource Management.
 She is a Non-Executive Director at Goodwill Solutions, a Community Interest Company, and the UK’s leading logistics social enterprise.
 Mairi is a Fellow of the Chartered Institute of Management and an academic member of the CIPD.
 View Mairi's LinkedIn profile.